etsyketsy/tg-www/README.md

-## To run this app in development mode:
+## WIP: To run this app in development mode:

 1. Clone/download the repository
 2. From the project directory, run 'npm install'